upyesp/upyesp.org/content/posts/alias-ipaddress.md

 > 1. Copy/paste the lines below to the end of $PROFILE.
 > 1. Save and exit notepad.
 > 1. Reload the new version by entering `. $PROFILE`.
-> 1. Done! - Use the newly created aliases `ipint` and `ipext` to return IP addresses.
+> 1. Done!
+You can now use the newly created aliases `ipint` and `ipext` to return IP addresses in a PowerShell terminal session.

 ```powershell
 function Get-IP-Internal {